sleekst/PS-MDT/README.md

 # Project Sloth MDT

 For all support questions related to this EDIT, ask in benzz [Discord](https://discord.gg/mqzv2dEXRv) Public Support Chat.
-Do not create issues if you need help.
-Issues are for bug reporting and new features only.

 For questions regarding the original MDT please use PROJECT SLOTH's [Discord](https://discord.gg/projectsloth) and ask in the Support channel!